How has COVID-19 affected funeral costs?

 Mace caveats that “we’re seeing long wait times for the payment to come through.
 Yesterday, a client said that they were told they’d be waiting for three months.
 A funeral director I was speaking to said it was a similar length.
 That’s a long time to put your grief on hold.”

 The Department of Work and Pensions has told Mace it’s changed the process to speed things up, which should help clear the backlog.

 Coronavirus has changed many things in our work, lives and relationships, but death and its associated farewells is still an eventuality.
 By being prepared, we can at least make the logistics easier.
 Even if, with any luck, it won’t matter for a long time yet.

 Life cover can help your loved ones deal with funeral costs.
-Find out about Aviva’s 50+ life cover.
+Find out about Aviva’s over 50 life insurance.

 And if you’re looking to pay for your funeral ahead of time, to help ease the burden on your family, you might want to consider a funeral plan.